securepickle/securepickle/README.md

 ## Development Notes

 Writing the code: 10 minutes.
-Setting up GitHub and PyPI: 1 hour.
+Setting up GitHub and PyPI: 2 hours if you get a name conflict but the name is still available for whatever reason.

 Open source infrastructure is broken, WTF!!!
-IDEAS DIE HERE.
+IDEAS DIE HERE. what did i verify by seeing if securepickle is available but i can't use it?

 ---